geocomPP/sdvwR/chapter.md

 objects that can be accessed by name and can be listed using the `ls()` function, can be saved in R's own data storage file type, `.RData`.
-Spatial datasets can get quite large and this can cause problems on computers by consuming all available random access memory (RAM) or hard disk space available to the computer.
-It is therefore wise to understand roughly how large spatial objects are; this will also provide insight into how long certain functions will take to run.
+Spatial datasets can get quite large and this can cause problems on computers by consuming all available memory (RAM) or hard disk space.
+It is wise to understand roughly how large spatial objects are, providing insight into how long certain functions will take to run.

-In the absence of prior knowledge, which of the two objects loaded in the previous section would be expected to take up more memory.
-One could hypothesise that the London boroughs represented by the object `lnd` would be larger, but how much larger?
-We could simply look at the size of the associated files, but R also provides a function (`object.size`) for discovering how large objects loaded into its workspace are:
+In the absence of prior knowledge, which of the two objects loaded in the previous section would one expect to be larger?
+One could hypothesize that the London boroughs represented by the object `lnd` would be larger based on its greater spatial extent, but how much larger?
+The answer in R is found in the function `object.size`:

 ~~~~ {.r}
 object.size(shf2lds)